Modern Slavery Act Statement

 CVS Group is one of the UK’s leading veterinary providers.
 CVS Group plc is the parent company of CVS (UK) Limited, which in turn is the owner of a number of trading and non-trading subsidiary companies.
 Full details of all our subsidiary companies can be found in our latest Annual Report available on our website.

-CVS Group’s head office is located in the UK and currently operates in the UK, Australia, Netherlands and Republic of Ireland, with over 8,800 personnel, including c.2,300 veterinary surgeons and c.3,300 nurses.
+CVS Group’s head office is located in the UK and currently operates in the UK and Australia, with over 8,800 personnel, including c.2,300 veterinary surgeons and c.3,200 nurses.

 Our Approach To Modern Slavery: